 Supreme Court rejects Alabama death row appeal

-In this photo provided by the Alabama Department of Corrections, Tommy Arthur in a mugshot taken at the Holman Correctional Facility in Atmore, Ala.
+There are 1 comment on the The Progress story from 9 hrs ago, titled Supreme Court rejects Alabama death row appeal.
+In it, The Progress reports that:

 The Supreme Court is freeing Alabama to try again to execute a convicted killer who has been on death row for more than 30 years.
+The justices on Tuesday turned down an appeal from inmate Tommy Arthur.

 Add your comments below